Creating content is the easy part.

 Making sure that you take the time to include each of the relevant SEO factors for the content that you publish will help ensure it's indexed correctly.
 And most importantly, it means your content will be presented to the people you want to see it.

-We've put together a quick SEO checklist that you can use to work through each SEO factor:
+We've put together a quick SEO checklist that you can use to work through each ranking factor: